pchaganti/gx-sidekick/README.md

 Sidekick uses a code interpreter to boost the mathematical and logical capabilities of models.

-Since small models are much better at writing code than doing Math, having write the code, execute it, and present the results dramatically increases trustworthiness of answers.
+Since small models are much better at writing code than doing math, having it write the code, execute it, and present the results dramatically increases trustworthiness of answers.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/codeInterpreter.png)